Personnel Security FAQs

 (1) What is the purpose of the hearing?

-The purpose of the hearing is to provide you with an opportunity to respond to the DOE's questions concerning your eligibility to hold a security clearance (“security concerns”), as outlined in the Statement of Charges attached to the Notification Letter.
-During the hearing, you will be able to present evidence to explain, refute or mitigate the derogatory information cited in the Statement of Charges.
-After the hearing, the Administrative Judge will review the testimonial and documentary evidence in the record, and issue a Decision which contains findings of fact and a determination whether or not to grant or restore your security clearance.
+The purpose of the hearing is to provide you with an opportunity to respond to the DOE's questions concerning your eligibility to hold a security clearance (“security concerns”), as outlined in the Summary of Security Concerns attached to the Notification Letter.
+During the hearing, you will be able to present evidence to explain, refute or mitigate the derogatory information cited in the Summary of Security Concerns.
+After the hearing, the Administrative Judge will review the testimonial and documentary evidence in the record and issue a Decision which contains findings of fact and a determination whether or not to grant or restore your security clearance.

 (2) Who is the Administrative Judge?